-The answers to these questions vary dramatically depending on the size and scope of the project.
-Our team has designed, developed and launched websites within a month when absolutely required, while others can take a phased approach for more than a year.
+The answers to these questions can vary dramatically based on the size and scope of your project.
+Our team has designed, developed and launched websites within a month when absolutely required, while other website projects can take a phased approach of more than a year.

-Regardless of this variance, we have found that it always make sense to follow a well-defined process for designing and developing a new website.
-We establish phases and milestones for every web project and ensure that we hit the goals at each stage as we move into the next.
+For any website project, regardless of size and scope, it always makes sense to follow a well-defined design and development process.
+We establish phases and milestones for each project and ensure that we hit the goals for each stage as we move into the next.
 This phased approach easily turns into a plan and a clear website timeline.
-Having designed and built hundreds of enterprise-level website, we know that this process works and builds a platform for success.
+Having designed and built hundreds of enterprise-level websites, our team knows that this process works and builds a foundation for success.

-The following list outlines the phases involved when creating a website.
-There is a variance in time associated with each milestone depending on the requirements of each project however, this will provide a guide as to what you could expect:
+Here, we've outlined the phases involved when creating a website.
+There is a variance in time associated with each stage, depending on the requirements for each project; however, this list will provide guidelines for what you can expect.

 1. Discovery and planning (2 to 10 weeks)

-This is one of the most crucial stages of the project as it is at this stage that the foundation for the success of the project is determined.
+This is a crucial phase of the project, as it is this stage that determines the foundation for the success of the project.
 Areas covered at this stage may include research; discovery sessions; writing of creative brief; writing of a technical briefs or more detailed architecture, requirements and definitions document; site architecture plan; wireframes and sitemap creation.

 2. Design (4 to 12 weeks)

-Based on the creative brief and information gathered in the discovery stage the project will then move to the design stage.
-It is at this stage that design mock ups are created and presented for feedback to establish a design that meets the goals of the new website.
+Based on the creative brief and information gathered in the discovery stage, the project will then move to the design phase.
+It is at this stage that design mock ups are created and presented for feedback to establish a design that meets the goals for the new website.
 Design mockups may include homepage designs, multiple internal page designs, desktop views and mobile views.

 3. Content writing and assembly (5 to 15 weeks)

-The value of good content to any website cannot be underestimated.
+The value of good content for any website cannot be underestimated.
 As important as a good design, quality content can set a website apart.
-It can be a time-consuming process entering new content and migrating existing content however the reward is worth the effort.
-Content writing and assembly involves establishing key messages and calls-to-action, porting over content from existing sites, writing new text, editing text, creating headlines, page titles, captions and SEO optimized text, headlines, descriptions and tags.
+It can be a time-consuming process creating new content and migrating existing content; however, the reward is worth the effort.
+Content writing and assembly involves establishing key messages and calls-to-action, porting over content from existing sites, writing new text, editing text, creating headlines, page titles, captions and text for SEO purposes, headlines, descriptions and tags.
 This process typically overlaps with other parts of the site creation process.